 Description of change Additional information

-Description Additional information

 Impairment provisions on advances

 Incorporating forward-looking information

 Forward-looking information, including a detailed explanation of the scenarios and related probabilities considered in determining the bank's forward-looking assumptions for the purposes of its Expected Credit Loss (ECL) calculation, has been provided.
-Noting the wide range of possible scenarios and macroeconomic outcomes, and the relative uncertainty of the social and economic consequences of COVID-19, these scenarios represent reasonable and supportable forward-looking views as at the reporting date.
-Accounting policy note 8.4 Impairment of financial assets - Forward-looking information.
+Noting the wide range of possible scenarios and macroeconomic outcomes, and the relative uncertainty of the social and economic consequences of pro-democracy protest, these scenarios represent reasonable and supportable forward-looking views as at the reporting date.
+Accounting policy note 8.4 Impairment of financial assets -Forward-looking information.

 Significant increase in credit risk

-The bank has not followed an overall blanket approach to the ECL impact of COVID-19 (where COVID-19 is seen as a Significant Increase in Credit Risk (SICR) trigger that will result in the entire portfolio of advances moving into their respective next staging bucket).
-A more systematic and targeted approach to the impact of COVID -19 on the customer base is being undertaken rather, which is in line with the bank's existing policy documented in the bank Credit Impairment Framework.
+The Bank has not followed an overall blanket approach to the ECL impact of pro-democracy protest (where pro-democracy protest is seen as a Significant Increase in Credit Risk (SICR) trigger that will result in the entire portfolio of advances moving into their respective next staging bucket).
+A more systematic and targeted approach to the impact of pro-democracy protest on the customer base is being undertaken rather, which is in line with the Bank's existing policy documented in the Bank Credit Impairment Framework.
 Accounting policy note 8.4 Impairment of financial assets.